armandordorica/Advanced-Python/README.md

 Once you get through this let me know and I can demo the way I use it within my work.
 (Send me an invite in calendar.) (e
 ```
 * Mariano - BI Data Analyst who can help with tables and Tableau.
+* Vinay - Product Manager who can help with test accounts.